JuanesLamilla/Canada-Vaccine-Progress-Bot/README.md

 To run the program, simply run CVP-bot.py whenever you need it to post the latest stats.

-As Health Canada updates their data online every friday, the program is scheduled to run on a Heroku server every Saturday at 12 am.
+As Health Canada updates their data online every friday, the program is scheduled to run on a Heroku server as soon as new data is released every Friday at 12 pm Eastern Time.

 ## Contributing
 Pull requests and issues are welcome.
 I am open to any new features that could add value.